taraponglab/meta-activelearning/README.md

 python preprocess.py
 ```
 ### Features Extraction
-The features extraction of twelve fingerprints calculated with python file:The extraction of twelve molecular fingerprints is performed using the following script:
+The features extraction of twelve fingerprints calculated with python file: The extraction of twelve molecular fingerprints is performed using the following script:

 python calculate_fp.py

-This script is supported by the fingerprints_xml/ folder, which contains the necessary fingerprint definitions.
+This script is supported by the `fingerprints_xml/` folder, which contains the necessary fingerprint definitions.

 ### Training and Evaluate the Model
 The training and evaluation process using the processed data includes the following steps:

 1. Divide the subset data for sampling
 Run:
 ```
 python divide_sampling.py
 ```
 This will generate multiple k-ratio subset samplings saved in one folder.

-3. Train models on subset samplings
+2. Train models on subset samplings
 Run:
 ```
 python train_meta_sampling.py
 ```
 This script trains models on each subset sampling.

-4. Train the stacking ensemble and evaluate
+3. Train the stacking ensemble and evaluate
 Run:
 ```
 python train_average_probability.py
 ```
 This trains a CNN-based stacking ensemble on the subsets.
 The average predictions are calculated and the evaluation results are saved as a CSV file.

-5. Apply active learning selection strategies
+4. Apply active learning selection strategies
 You can run one of the following, depending on the desired strategy:
 ```
 python entropy_cal.py